Outgrew

 The collar crawls up my throat

-Firm enough to silence me
+Demanding to silence me

-The sleeves pull at my arm,
+The sleeves restrict my arm,

-not enough to steal my breath,
+Still not enough to steal my breath,

-just enough to remind me of it
+Just enough to remind me of it

 And never quite let me rest

-And I sit there brooding:
+And I sit there brooding

 About what I did wrong

-And am afraid we no longer belong
+Help, am afraid we no longer belong

 Deeply invested in its woven threads